/

 • “Incompetent or incapacitated” (including for reasons of injury, trauma, or age)

-• The indirect victim meets all the other eligibility requirements for a U visa, as reviewed above (including injury or trauma, cooperation with law enforcement, and admissibility).
+• The indirect victim meets all the other eligibility requirements for a U Visa, as reviewed above (including injury or trauma, cooperation with law enforcement, and admissibility).

-Example: This eligibility sometimes occurs where the direct victim of the crime is a child (whether or not that child is a US citizen).
 USCIS may take into consideration that the child could not meaningfully cooperate with an investigation or court proceeding on their own.
-In this case, the parent or guardian may apply as the indirect victim, if they cooperated with the investigation and they meet all the other U visa requirements.
-The indirect victim should be prepared to show injury or trauma to the child, as well as to themselves as the caretaker of the child.
+In this case, the parent or guardian may qualify as the indirect victim, if they cooperated with the investigation and they meet all the other U Visa requirements.
+The application for the indirect victim may also need to show injury or trauma to the child, as well as to themselves as the child’s caretaker.

 Special Circumstances: Barriers to Cooperation